Pladque/Own-Language-FREEDOM-/README.md

 ```
 Value by words:

-*if you are familiar with rockstar leanguge- in mine it works the same*
+*if you are familiar with rockstar language- in mine it works the same*
 ```
 var  variable  =   whats  the  value  of   it?   ;
 ```